This post may contain affiliate links. Please see my disclosure policy for details.

 There are five zips at Neemrana, and you gradually make you’re way back to the fort.

 The first zip line was the highest.
-It was an exhilarating ride which provided great views of the fort, mountains and the surrounding valley.
+It was an exhilarating ride that provided great views of the fort, mountains, and the surrounding valley.

 So far so good, I had made it through the first 2 zip lines without any trouble.
 Now it was time for the third and longest of the lot.